joohoi/acme-dns/README.md

 ## Installation

-In all the commands listed below:
-- `example.com` is your domain name
-- `auth.example.com` is the subdomain you want to use for acme-dns
-- `198.51.100.1` is the **public** IP address of the system running acme-dns

-These values should be changed based on your environment.

 1) Install [Go 1.9 or newer](https://golang.org/doc/install)

 2) Install acme-dns: `go get github.com/joohoi/acme-dns/...`.
 This will install acme-dns to `~/go/bin/acme-dns`.